 As is the tradition with Obama Cup, teams were drawn from the corporate sector, academia and the local communities.
-Corporate sector was represented by KPMG, National Bank of Kenya, Switch TV, E-Plus Medical Services and Capital FM.
-From academia we had Strathmore University FC, Strathmore Young Turks FC and St Pauls University.
+The corporate sector was represented by KPMG, National Bank of Kenya, Switch TV, E-Plus Medical Services and Capital FM.
+From academia, we had Strathmore University FC, Strathmore Young Turks FC and St Pauls University.
 Community teams were represented by West Ham, Strathmore Wazee, Gava FC, Madaraka United FC, LXLG Sports Academy and Diamonds FC.

-The semi-finals saw Madaraka United FC paired against Strathmore University FC while Gava FC were up against West Ham.
+The semi-finals saw Madaraka United FC paired against Strathmore University FC while Gava FC was up against West Ham.
 The university students were the stronger side in the first match, beating Madaraka 2 – 0.
 The second semi-final was hotly contested with very little to separate the 2 teams.
-New comers to the tournament Gava FC managed to beat West Ham 1 – 0 to set up a mouth-watering final with Strathmore University FC.
+Newcomers to the tournament Gava FC managed to beat West Ham 1 – 0 to set up a mouth-watering final with Strathmore University FC.
 Neighbours Madaraka and West Ham battled for 3rd place.

 Owing to fatigue and time pressure the bowl final between National Bank of Kenya and St Pauls University failed to kick-off.
 The trophy was awarded to the university side.
 The 3rd place play-off of the main competition pitting West Ham against Madaraka United ended in a stalemate.
 West Ham won the penalty shootout.
 3 – 2 the final score.